 Handy single serve organic California almond Pocket Snacks are rich tasting, dry roasted, and lightly misted with our finest imported, organic tamari soy sauce.
 Eden Pocket Snacks are the finest nuts, seeds, and dried fruits that we can find.
 They go easily to school, work, on errands, camping, and trekking.
 Keep them in the pantry for delicious, healthy snacking.
 No refined sugars, trans fats, sulfites, or preservatives.
-They offer 7g beneficial monounsaturated fats, are cholesterol free, low sodium, and a good source of protein, fiber, and magnesium.
-Gluten Free and .
+They offer 7g beneficial monounsaturated fats, are cholesterol free, low sodium, and a good source of protein, fiber, and magnesium. .

 Organic Eden Tamari Almond Pocket Snacks are organic California family farm grown, whole, unprocessed almonds with the skins still on, dry roasted and lightly misted with Eden imported organic tamari soy sauce.